 9. Sichuan-Tibet Highway- China

 The road begins in Chengdu of Sichuan on the east and ends at Lhasa in Tibet on the west; the trip may take around 15 days so make sure you’re not in a hurry!
-Motorists braving this death trap will be rewared with views of the regions majestic peaks and picturesque landscapes.
+Motorists braving this death trap will be rewarded with views of the region’s majestic peaks and picturesque landscapes.
 The Sichuan-Tibet Highway has claimed thousands of lives over the years, and a single mistake could result in death.
 This high-elevated road takes you through open landslides and majestic scenes.
 Landslides and rock avalanches are just some of the difficulties you may face on this ride.

 8. Atlantic Road- Norway

-Named the best drive in the world by the Guardian in 2006 and with one of the most scenic drives in the world.
-The road is also home to Storseisundet Bridge, 'the bridge to nowhere', with an approach that looks like a ramp to the sky!
+Named the best drive in the world by the Guardian in 2006 and one of the most scenic drives in the world.
+The road is also home to Storseisundet Bridge, ‘the bridge to nowhere’, with an approach that looks like a ramp to the sky!
 Driving along this road is like teetering on to the edge of the sea.
 The brutal waves of the Norwegian Sea often crash over the road during stormy weather conditions, so be make sure you’re prepared for it all, this one is definitely a roller coaster!

 7. Zojila Pass- India

-The pass is a vital link between Ladakh and Kashmir, It is often closed during winter due to the treacherous conditions, closing off Ladakh from the rest of the world.
+The Zojila Pass is a vital link between Ladakh and Kashmir, It is often closed during winter due to the treacherous conditions, closing off Ladakh from the rest of the world.
 Even when the sun is shining the drops are steep, the roads are narrow and there’s no barriers.
 It is littered with overturned buses, crashed cars and livestock.
 This high-altitude pass will make you experience it all, from heavy snowfall to high winds.

 6. Siberian Road to Yakutsk- Russia